NESCent/hip_hack_howto/manuscript.md

   <th>Challenges</th></tr>
 <tr>
   <td>Source code</td>
-  <td>Draft versus working quality; sustained post-hackathon
+  <td>Draft versus working quality <-- any ideas for possible metrics for this? even if they're expected to be very inacurate/poor estimators, I'd be interested to see that here, as a way of making the 'tangible outcome' more tangible AESB -->; sustained post-hackathon
-  development activity; community interest gathered; adoption by non-participants (forks, downloads, citations)</td>
+  development activity, which could be assessed by tracking the extent of commit and other activitiy associated with a repo post-hackathon; community interest gathered, for example counting shares of a repo link via social media; adoption by non-participants (forks, downloads, citations)</td>
   <td>Metrics for code writing productivity (lines of code, number of
   commits) are often confounded and not useful.
 The specific impact of